Kequc/kequtwitch/readme.md

 # Home

-This library is indifferent to the information is receives from Twitch, it delivers you all data in a simple format without any frills.
+This library is agnostic to the information is receives from Twitch, it delivers you all data in a simple format without any frills.
 It requires a small amount of effort to produce the behaviour you want compared to similar libraries but it is ultimately still pretty easy honestly.

 ## Installation